keu/docs/software_versioned_docs/version-0.28/upgrade-astro-cli.md

 astro deployment user remove <email> --deployment-id=<deployment-id>
 ```

-### `astro logs <component>` Is Now Deprecated
+### `astro logs <component>` is now deprecated

-The `astro logs` commands has been removed.
-This command has been non-functional for the last several CLI releases.
-Instead, use `astro dev logs` to see logs locally or `astro deployment logs <component>` to see logs for a Deployment hosted on Astronomer Software.
+The `astro logs` command has been removed.
+This command has been unavailable for the last several CLI releases.
+Use `astro dev logs` to view logs locally or `astro deployment logs <component>` to view logs for a Deployment hosted on Astronomer Software.

-### `astro cluster list/switch` Is Now `astro context list/switch`
+### `astro cluster list/switch` is now `astro context list/switch`

 ```sh
 # Before upgrade